Wordshark for specific uses

 3. You could also print the Wordsearch and Sentence games as worksheets.

-Secondary School, Subject vocabulary, EAL
+Secondary School, Subject vocabulary, English as an additional language (EAL)

 Consider printing out the Secondary school subject lists pdf, or access on screen, for students to familiarise themselves with.
 They will not have automatic access to these so you will need to set some lists that they can work through as set work – or consider granting them free access i.e. allowing 'Free Play' (the latter incidentally doesn’t involve obligatory spelling tests).